osg-htc/dosar/docs/ASP2026/03-FirstManagedJob.md

 1 job(s) submitted to cluster 2056.
 ```

 Now, watch your job run (insert your username in the command below instead of `YOUR_USER_ID`.
 If you forgot your username use the `whoami` command.
-Note that most of your output will be different than the example, the important column to watch is the `ST` column - the job state):
+Note that most of your output will be different than the example, the important column to watch is the `ST` column - the job state).
+If you do not see your job listed, it may have already completed (see below):

+Note the job state of 'I' means the job is idle - not yet running

 ```
-# Note the job state of 'I' means the job is idle - not yet running
 $ condor_q YOUR_USER_ID -nobatch

 -- Schedd: user-training.osgconnect.net : <192.170.227.119:9618?... @ 07/19/17 03:41:08